digitale-kunst/website/src/content/labs/svlab.md

 carried out in size and time ranges we cannot perceive with the unaided eye.
 The key to understanding is often a visualization of these hidden processes.

-The SV-LAB is run by Martina Fröschl.
+The scivizlab-LAB is run by Martina Fröschl.